 If you pay rent to NRI, then TDS @30% +surcharge + 4% cess must be deducted.
 TDS must be deducted irrespective of the amount of rent paid to NRI as there is no limit on the rent payment.
 However, the NRI may obtain no or lower deduction certificate in case his income in India is less than the basic exemption limit.

-Does rent includes payments made to a hotel for rooms hired during the year?
+Does rent include payments made to a hotel for rooms hired during the year?

-Whether the rent exemption limit of Rs 2.4 lakh per annum under Section 194-I would apply separately for each co-owner of a property ?
+Would the rent exemption limit of Rs 2.4 lakh per annum under Section 194-I apply separately for each co-owner of a property?

-Under section 194-I, the TDS is deducted from the rent, if such payment is likely to be Rs 2.4 lakh or more during the year.
-However, if there are co-owners of the property, each having a definite and ascertainable share in the property, the limit of Rs 2.4 lakh will apply to each of the co-owner separately.
+Under section 194-I, the TDS is deducted from the rent if such payment is likely to be Rs 2.4 lakh or more during the year.
+However, if there are co-owners of the property, each having a definite and ascertainable share in the property, the limit of Rs 2.4 lakh will apply to each co-owner separately.

 Whether the rent paid should be enhanced for notional income in respect of deposit given to the landlord?